ArmourZero/ArmourZeroShowcase/README.md

 - For Linux after download our files first you need to open apache server and copy the files to /var/www/html

+# How to use
+To test how the ArmourZero scanner works, simply fork this repository and integrate it into your ArmourZero Console.
+You'll be able to view real-time scans of the vulnerable web application along with the identified security issues.

+The AI Remediations are applied on the secured version of the website, showcasing how ArmourZero AVM guides developers through fixing vulnerabilities effectively and securely.

 # ⚠️ Vulnerability 1: Command Execution
 🔍 Vulnerability Analysis
 Input Source: typeBox parameter via $_GET